mattbellis/PHYS-3330/raw-content/lab1-raw.md

 ## Triggering an AC waveform on the scope

 Most scopes produce about 0-5 V square wave on the \"PROBE COMP\" pins to use for testing.
 We will use this to get familiar with triggering the scope.
 The trigger level controls the voltage at which the trace starts.
-Stability is lost when the trigger level lies outside range of the displayed voltage.
+Stability is lost when the trigger level lies outside the range of the displayed voltage.

 1. Connect the Probe Comp output to the scope using mini grabbers (see Figure @fig:grabber).